Absence & Illness

 No absence will be authorised during practice or public examination periods.
 We may ask Oxfordshire County Council to issue a penalty notice for a fine if students are taken out of school for an unauthorised purpose.

-In general, if attendance drops below 95%, the school contacts parents/carers to check there are no wider issues behind the absence and to offer support to ensure students can return to school as soon as possible.
 Please note that the school is obliged to report attendance below 90% to the Local Authority Attendance and Engagement Service, as this is considered persistant absence.

 We do understand that on rare occasions, absence will be unavoidable.

 If your child is ill or cannot attend school due to an appointment or exceptional circumstance, please contact the absence line on 01235 538243 and leave a message.
 In the case of prolonged absence, please telephone your child’s tutor or leave a message for them.

 If there has been a family bereavement or an incident that may affect your child’s attendance, behaviour or concentration, please contact the school so we can alert your child’s teachers and the pastoral team to ensure they offer the right support.
 Please be assured the details can remain confidential and, if required, the school can arrange for work to be sent home.

 Fitzharrys School considers its duty of care to students of utmost importance.
 Whilst attendance is always very strongly encouraged to support your child’s progress, children should not attend school if they are clearly too unwell, have a temperature, or have experienced vomiting and/or diarrhoea within the last 48 hours.
 Children attending school are expected to take part in all activities unless they have a letter from a parent.
 This NHS webpage: Is My Child Too Ill for School provides useful detailed information, and the NHS poster linked below provides a useful summary to save for quick reference.